 ISTA 2A Package Testing

-ISTA Procedure 2A shipping testing is designed for packaged-products weighing 150 pounds or less.
-Products that are individually-packaged on a skid or pallet that weigh more than 100 pounds should not be tested to this procedure.
+ISTA Procedure 2A shipping testing is designed for packaged products weighing 150 pounds or less.
+Products that are individually packaged on a skid or pallet that weigh more than 100 pounds should not be tested for this procedure.

-The ISTA 2 series of standards combines basic test elements of ISTA series 1 with advanced test elements from the ISTA 3 series.
+The ISTA 2 series of standards combine basic test elements of ISTA series 1 with advanced test elements from the ISTA 3 series.

 The test sequence of ISTA 2A includes atmospheric preconditioning, which is essentially a soak at ambient room temperature for six hours.
 The next step is atmospheric conditioning.
 This involves a controlled temperature and humidity for a specified duration.
 Most of the test durations are 72 hours.